markosluga/Dyn-route53/README.md

 ## Dyn-route53

+#### A scripted alternative to dynamic DNS services

 This script updates a public Route 53 record with a public dynamic IP address that is assigned to your instance or device.
-For example, this script could run on an EC2 instance with a public IP attached and detect the change
+For example, this script could run on an EC2 instance with a public IP attached and detect the change to the public IP and change a DNS record assigned to it to the desired value.
+This script can be used to the need to use an Elastic IP.
+Alternatively, this script can run on any device that has a dynamic IP assigned and needs to be accessed by a known FQDN at all times.

 ### Configure your scripts